realkemon/home/pages/etl_ice.md

 ### version 4 (pending)

 * Increase max player count from 16vs16 to 20vs20 to be in line with 'Frostbite, by Moonkey'.
+* Adjusted height of swinglights to be flush with ceiling.

 ### version 3